Issues in International Adoptions

 Special Health Issues

 Adopted children may have special health needs and issues that require professional attention because of the care they received in their birth country.
 They may not have received adequate nutrition or attention in the institutional environment where they lived, and/or may have been exposed to other children who were ill.
-New adoptive families should visit with a pediatrician immediately after the child arrives in the United States in order to check for health conditions that must be addressed.
+New adoptive families should visit with a pediatrician immediately after the child arrives in their new country in order to check for health conditions that must be addressed.

 Age of the Child